FRRouting/frr/doc/user/ospf6d.rst

    This command shows LSA database summary.
 You can specify the type of LSA.

-.. index:: show ipv6 ospf6 interface
+.. index:: show ipv6 ospf6 interface [json]
-.. clicmd:: show ipv6 ospf6 interface
+.. clicmd:: show ipv6 ospf6 interface [json]

    To see OSPF interface configuration like costs.
+JSON output can be obtained by appending "json" in the end.

 .. index:: show ipv6 ospf6 neighbor [json]
 .. clicmd:: show ipv6 ospf6 neighbor [json]